Dah Di Dah

 The cynics will argue that an emergency situation is "no time to be pulling out a book".
 They'll say that:

-Here's the reality: A one, two or even five day course isn't going to turn a member of the general public into a paramedic, mechanic or navigator and unless they're dedicated to forever revising and consolidating their skills, they will suffer Skill Fade and they will become less competent and less confident over time.
+Here's the reality: A one, two or even five day course isn't going to turn a member of the general public into a paramedic, and unless they're dedicated to forever revising and consolidating their skills, they will suffer Skill Fade and they will become less competent and less confident over time.

 Once this system is adopted into common civilian use, pulling out a Step-by-Step Guide during an emergency will provide reassurance and peace of mind for everybody, including the casualty.